 EstimAADTion is a software designed for SCDOT to estimate Annual Average Daily Traffic (AADT) using short-term count data.
-SCDOT conducts short-term counts from different locations in the state.
-This software has been designed to use these short-term counts to estimate the AADT of those locations.
-The software uses an artificial intelligence (AI) based model in the background to estimate the AADT by utilizing data from permanent count stations (ATRs).
-SCDOT has 166 permanent count stations that collect hourly volume data from roads of different functional classes.
-The software also provides the capability of collecting the permanent count station data from the SCDOT website in an automated way for ease of use.
+SCDOT conducts short-term counts at different locations in the state periodically.
+This software has been designed to estimate the AADT at those locations from the short-term counts at those locations.
+The software uses a machine-learning (ML) model to estimate the AADT.
+In order to estimate AADT from short-term counts, the software uses data from permanent count stations (ATRs).
+The software provides the capability to collect the permanent count station data from the SCDOT website to facilitate the use of the permanent count stations.
 The software has been implemented using C# in Visual Studio.